MihkelJ/claim-name/README.md

 # Claim Name 🎉

-This web3 application allows communities to distribute subdomains of their ENS names to members they follow.
+This Web3 application enables communities to grant ENS subdomains to members they follow, streamlining identity and membership management

 ## How It Works 🛠️